School Science Lessons

 Dilute cobalt salt solutions are almost invisible.

-However, writing with them can be seen by writing on paper then heating it over a flame or by wrapping the paper over a 100-watt light globe or by ironing the paper with a hot iron, not a steam iron.
+See the writing by heating the paper over a flame or by wrapping the paper over a 100-watt light globe or by ironing the paper with a hot iron, not a steam iron.

 The secret message appears as blue writing.